AndreasMedhage/Genome_Analysis_Project_2022/code/README.md

 Directory for storing scripts used in the project

-assemble_genome.sbatch - sbatch script for (the trimming) and the assembly of the PacBio long reads using canu quality_assembly.sbatch - sbatch script for quality assesment of canu assembly annotation.sbatch - sbatch script for annotating genome using prokka
+1_canu.sbatch - sbatch script for assembling (and built in trimming) of the PacBio long reads using canu

+2_quast.sbatch - sbatch script for quality assesment of assembly using quast

+3_prokka.sbatch - sbatch script for annotating genome using prokka

-synteny.sbatch - sbatch script homology study using blastn
+4_blastn.sbatch - sbatch script homology study using blastn

+5_trimmomatic.sbatch - sbatch script for preprocessing of Illumina short RNA reads using Trimmomatic

+6_FastQC.sbatch - sbatch script for quality assesment of short RNA reads and trimmed read using FastQC

+7_bwa.sbatch - script for mapping Illumina short reads to the genome assembly

+8_htseq.sbatch - script counting mapped reads

 TruSeq3-PE.fa - adapter file for trimming
-trimm_RNA.sbatch - sbatch script for preprocessing of Illumina short RNA reads using Trimmomatic check_RNA.sbatch - sbatch script for quality assesment of short RNA reads and trimmed read using FastQC

-bwa.sbatch - script for mapping
-htseq.sbatch - script counting mapped reads

 logs - loggs from slurm